-CDC issues emergency 'all-hands' call for Ebola responseAugust 7th, 2014 in Diseases, Conditions, Syndromes /
+CDC issues emergency 'all-hands' call for Ebola responseAugust 7, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 The US Centers for Disease Control and Prevention on Wednesday issued its highest alert for an all-hands on deck response to the Ebola crisis in West Africa.